elunna/nerfhack-changelog/README.md

 * Rings of sustain ability protect legs from wounding.
 * Cursed rings can slip off your fingers when Glib.
 * Amulets of unchanging can't be polymorphed (Un)
+* Amulets of guarding are now chargable with variable AC protection (positive or negative)
 * Activating Protection from shape changers wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
 * Rings of free action offer protection from grabbing attacks (from SLASH'EM).
 * Lower chances of rings exploding during charging (SporkHack).
 Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging